ShadeLab/Paper_Chodkowski_3member_SynCom_2021/README.md

-# Github repository for
+## Github repository for
----
 # Bioactive exometabolites drive maintenance competition in simple bacterial communities
----
 ## By John Chodkowski and Ashley Shade
----
 *This work is available as a preprint*
----

-## Place bioRxiv link, here
+## To cite this work or code
+Chodkowski JL and A Shade.
+2021.
+Bioactive exometabolites drive maintenance competition in simple bacterial communities.
+BioRXiv.  https://doi.org/10.1101/2021.09.05.459016

 ## Data
 Genomics, metabolomics, and transcriptomics data are available at Joint Genomes Institute Portal (https://genome.jgi.doe.gov/portal/) under JGI Proposal ID 502921